-- score the necessary CAO points and - meet the minimum entry requirements
+- · score the necessary CAO points and - meet the minimum entry requirements

-Minimum Entry Requirements Leaving Certificate in 6 Subjects Subjects D3 (O/H) Subjects C3 (H) Maths Grade English or Irish Grade 4 2 D3 (O/H) D3 (O/H)
+Minimum Entry Requirements Leaving Certificate in 6 Subjects Subjects O6/H7 Subjects H5 Maths Grade Irish Grade 4 2 O6/H7 O6/H7

 What is Pharmaceutical Biotechnology?

 Many modern medicines such as vaccines, hormones, and anticancer drugs are now made using biological cells.
 Insulin for example, which is used by diabetic patients worldwide is made using living cells as opposed to more traditional chemical synthesis based methods.
 This means there is a strong demand for biologists who can design innovative new medicines using biological approaches, and who have the skills to work with cells and the bio-active compounds they produce.
 This biotechnology course will teach students how to grow and engineer biological cells in order to make safe and effective medicines using the most up-to-date information and technologies available.